-Q Once I've established my CBA may I decide later to annuitize the all or part of the balance?
+Q Once I've established my CBA may I decide later to annuitize all or part of the balance?

-The answer is NO. Once a CBA is established, it cannot be annuitized.
+Once a CBA is established, it cannot be annuitized.
 The CBA is the same as a lump sum T-DROP balance that has been rolled over to an outside administrator.
 The ATRS actuaries have told ATRS that allowing a CBA to be annuitized after retirement creates too much complexity in the calculation.